Tutorial

 Start with the

-.Here, both the Dryer Cycle Timer Service and Dryer Cycle Timer V2 Service correspond to the generic service
+deviceTypeiscloud.smarthq.device.dryer, you would navigate to the Dryer page.
+On that page, search for theserviceType—in this case,cloud.smarthq.service.cycletimer.Here, both the Dryer Cycle Timer V2 Service and Washer Cycle Timer V2 Service correspond to the generic service

 Look at the